Call 24/7

 Most people have heard of mold.
 In fact, a good percentage of people dread the word but don’t know the facts about different types of mold, what it actually is, signs of mold in their home, and how to get rid of it.

 When you discover mold in your home, you should act quickly.
 Otherwise, the mold will continue to grow.
 But simply grabbing a spray bottle and applying bleach most likely won’t be enough.
+Why?
+Because mold is a fungus that infiltrates porous surfaces like drywall, wood, and fabrics.
+It can happen and spread quickly oftentimes within 24-48 hours in Florida’s humid climate.

 In order to understand why bleach works (but may not be the best solution for your mold problems), you have to get down to the basics of mold.
 Read on to find out what mold is and why using bleach to clean it may not be your answer.